 A graduate of Drake University, she returns as often as she can to guest lecture or participate in panel discussions or resume workshops to help students learn how to navigate the post-college world.
 Claire was also an adjunct at Drake, teaching courses in internet marketing, public relations writing and social media.

-In an effort to serve the public and gain knowledge about the community she lives in, Claire has been a member many boards of directors over the past 20 years, including Iowa Great Places, the Iowa Alcoholic Beverages Commission Beacon of Life and Central Iowa Shelter and Services.
-She is a current member of the Booster Pak WDM board, the West Des Moines Board of Adjustment and the Drake School of Journalism and Mass Communications National Advisory Board.
-She’s also on the membership committee of a new statewide affordable housing group.
+In an effort to serve the public and gain knowledge about the community, Claire has served on many boards of directors over the past 20 years, including Iowa Great Places, the Iowa Alcoholic Beverages Commission, Beacon of Life, Central Iowa Shelter and Services and the West Des Moines Board of Adjustment.
+She currently serves on the Family Development and Self-Sufficiency Council and the Early Childhood Iowa board as well as the Drake School of Journalism and Mass Communications National Advisory Board.
+She’s also a founding member of the Iowa Housing Partnership, a coalition that advocates for better affordable housing policy.

 Grassroots advocacy has been the hallmark of Claire’s political involvement over the years.
 When there’s an issue that needs to be solved, Claire gets to work, finds allies and gets it done.
 She was deeply involved in the movement to ban smoking in public places, has advocated for affordable housing projects in West Des Moines and is very active in making sure that public schools are not privatized in Iowa.

-Family is very important to Claire and she is the mother of two daughters and stepmom to a daughter and son.
-She’s also a very proud Grandma to Mia, now a 15-month old toddler.
-Mia is a motivating factor in this campaign.
+Claire is the mother of two adult children and the very proud Grandma of four-year-old Mia.
 Claire wants to make sure she has a strong public school system, clean water and doesn’t have to pay student loans until she turns 50.